Randy Armstrong (politician)

 Randy Armstrong is an American politician.
-He is a Republican representing District 28A in the Idaho House of Representatives.
+He is a Republican who represented District 28A in the Idaho House of Representatives.

 Early life

 Armstrong was born in Bannock County, Idaho.
 He holds a Bachelor of Science degree in Business from Idaho State University.

 Political career

 In 2016, Ken Andrus decided not to run for re-election to seat 28A in the Idaho House of Representatives, and Armstrong ran for his seat.
 He won a four-way Republican primary, and went on to win the general election against Democrat Steve Landon.
 He won re-election in 2018, and is running again in 2020.

-Armstrong currently sits on the following committees:
+Armstrong sat on the following committees: